GKNB/ALBAND/README.md

 ## Running the Baseline

 The baseline experiment involves running multiple iterations with varying dataset sizes and random seeds to ensure robustness.
 This process produces the black error bars shown in Figures 7 and 8.
-Although the exact results may vary, they will be consistent across repeated experiments.
+Although the exact results may diff from those in Figure/Table, they will be consistent.

 To run the baseline experiment: